DylanLawless/drug_dev_reg/doc/week1/notes/20220822_meet_the_instructors_1.md

 Why is the majority of cash not on the front runner?
 Q. However, investors always say - you have one product but what next?
 And pitches for single product, investors say no, I want share of whole company...

-Case 2 is about BTN152 famous Ab trial.
+Case 2 was unnamed but I believe is about TGN1412 famous Ab trial](https://www.nejm.org/doi/full/10.1056/NEJMoa063842).
+Perhaps it was a more recent, less drematic incident, but the sentiment is the same.

 Case 3
 convert from chemistry service to cancer Ab company, bought by bigger company.
 Ends up being a failure because no progress.
 The story was a sales pitch instead of eviednce-based.